-Late Assignment Policy: Given the condense course schedule late work will not be accepted.
+Late Assignment Policy: Given the condensed course schedule, late work will not be accepted.
 There will be NO exceptions.
-Yes this means YOU.
+Yes, this means YOU.
 If I do not have your assignment and you have not contacted me about late submission, you will receive a zero on that assignment.
-If you fail to notify me of any problems associated with your work (grading error, missing graded assignment) within one class meeting after I have returned graded materials, then I will not be able to negotiate an alternate arrangement with you.
-Therefore, stay on top of things, monitor your work, and make sure that you talk to me immediately if there are problems.
+Therefore, stay on top of things, monitor your work, and ensure you talk to me immediately if there are problems.